 Key Things I Learned

 Being that I’ve never owned a dog until now, it’s safe to say I’ve learned practically everything from Brandon.
-Sure, I’ve had to do some independent research about my dog’s specific breed (Pomeranian-Pit bull) but beside that I’ve implemented everything Brandon has taught with considerable success.
+Sure, I’ve had to do some independent research about my dog’s specific breed (Pomeranian-Pit bull) but besides that, I’ve implemented everything Brandon has taught with considerable success.

 Next, I learned the importance of building trust and learning to lead instead of dominate.
 Instinctively, I want to yell anytime my pup chews on furniture, but I learned that a pup will always want to chew so the best I can do is manage the situation, a la give her a proper chew toy instead.